 For more information about Clinical Solutions and the DNAnexus Platform, please visit dnanexus.com/clinicaltrials

 DNAnexus, the global leader in biomedical informatics and data management, has created the global network for genomics and other biomedical data, operating in North America, Europe, Asia-Pacific (including China), South America, and Africa.
 The secure, scalable, and collaborative DNAnexus Platform helps thousands of researchers across a spectrum of industries – biopharmaceutical, bioagricultural, sequencing services, clinical diagnostics, government, and research consortia – accelerate their genomics programs globally.
 For more information on DNAnexus, please visit www.dnanexus.com or follow the company @DNAnexus.

 About Almac Diagnostic Services

-Almac Diagnostic Services is a global precision medicine company focused on the discovery, development and commercialization of diagnostic tests including companion diagnostics.
-We partner with biopharma companies to provide solutions ranging from pre-clinical biomarker discovery to companion diagnostic development including regulatory submissions and commercialization.
+Almac Diagnostic Services is a global precision medicine company focused on the discovery, development and commercialisation of diagnostic tests including companion diagnostics.
+We partner with biopharma companies to provide solutions ranging from pre-clinical biomarker discovery to companion diagnostic development including regulatory submissions and commercialisation.
 We also facilitate biomarker clinical trial management and clinical test delivery from our CLIA-accredited lab.
-The tests developed at Almac Diagnostic Services have a wide range of applications including patient selection, and are utilized in phase I to phase III registrational clinical trials.
+The tests developed at Almac Diagnostic Services have a wide range of applications including patient selection, and are utilised in phase I to phase III registrational clinical trials.
 For more information visit: www.almacgroup.com/diagnostics

 About Almac Group